sequelize/sequelize/docs/upgrade-to-v5.md

 With v4 you started to get a deprecation warning `String based operators are now deprecated`.
 Also concept of operators was introduced.
 These operators are Symbols which prevent hash injection attacks.

+**With v5**

+- Operators are now enabled by default.
+- You can still use string operators by passing an operators map in `operatorsAliases`, but that will give you deprecation warning.
+- Op.$raw is removed

 Please check these threads to know more

 - (Issue) https://github.com/sequelize/sequelize/issues/7310
 - (Fix) https://github.com/sequelize/sequelize/pull/8240
 - (Explanation) https://github.com/sequelize/sequelize/issues/8417#issuecomment-334056048
 - (Official Docs) http://docs.sequelizejs.com/manual/tutorial/querying.html#operators-security

-With v5

-- Operators are now enabled by default.
-- You can still use string operators by passing an operators map in `operatorsAliases`
-- Op.$raw is removed

 ### Model